calleha/dotfiles/README.md

 # dotfiles

-There are the dotfiles for my x230 running Fedora.
+These are the dotfiles for my x230 running Fedora.